strongself/The-Book-of-VIPER/IntroductionToVIPER.md

 Pros:

-- **Increase of testablity** for the application presentation layer.
+- **Increase of testability** for the application presentation layer.
 - **Modules are independent** from each other.
 It makes the separate development environment and increases the code reusability.
 - **Main architecture approaches are defined**.
 So it's much easier to add new developer into the team or move project to another team.